-I got the inspiration for it from an excellent cookbook called Cooking from the Heart: The Hmong Kitchen in America, whose co-author Sheng Yang lives right here in Sacramento.
-Sheng’s husband is a squirrel hunter, and she includes a squirrel stew in the book.
+I got the inspiration for this squirrel stew recipe from an excellent cookbook called Cooking from the Heart: The Hmong Kitchen in America, whose co-author Sheng Yang lives right here in Sacramento.
+Sheng’s husband is a squirrel hunter, and she includes a squirrel stew recipe in the book.
 This is a riff off hers.

 - 2 squirrels, cut into serving pieces

 - 4 cloves garlic, minced